camilotejeiro/camilotejeiro.github.io/_posts/2017-08-19-aic-1-2-simulation.md

      = 16.73uA
 ~~~

-Now this will reduce our bias voltage at n_1 a little bit, given our branch
+Now this will reduce our bias voltage at n_1 a little bit.
+Given our branch
 current through R1 and R2 of:

 ~~~